darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 #### a.
 Data Generation via simulation

-A 3D simulator will contain an “environment,” e.g. a table with objects on it, a robot, and a programmatically defined goal matching the natural language instruction.
+A 3D simulator contains an “environment,” e.g. a table with objects on it, a robot, and a goal matching the natural language instruction.
 The simulated robot is driven to satisfy the goal, generating a sequence of robotics actions.
 Images of the simulated environment are captured from the simulated robot’s virtual cameras.
 This triple of natural language instruction, images, and a sequence of actions forms a single training datum.

-The simulated robot could be driven by a human, by known good autonomy software for the specific task, or by an existing model, and good samples selected manually via human review, or automatically, by checking if it satisfies the goal.
+The simulated robot could be driven by a human, by known good autonomy software for the specific task, or by an existing model, and good samples selected manually via human review, or automatically, by checking if the robot satisfied the goal.

 #### b.
 Design and Evaluate novel robots and models in simulation

 We want to use RFMs to drive all kinds of robots, even if they have a very novel form-factor or are designed to accomplish an unusual task.
-For example, RFMs should still be able to drive an underwater or space robot, even if they have very different sensors, actuators, and environments.
+For example, an RFM should be able to drive an underwater and a space robot, even if they have very different sensors, actuators, and environments.

 Instead of building and testing the robot in the physical world, which is costly, time-consuming, not scalable, and may not be possible, we want to build and test robots entirely in simulation, and have high confidence that the result will perform in the real world.
 This will make robot design much more accessible.